Helmut Angula: Biography

 Angula was born in Ontananga, Oshikoto Region, and joined SWAPO in 1963, just three years after the movement's founding.
 Angula holds an M.Sc Degree from Voronezh State University in the USSR.
 During his time with SWAPO, Angula served as the deputy principal of the Health and Education Center in Nyango, Zambia, from 1975 to 1976 and then rose to director of the center until 1977.
 From 1977 to 1986, he was SWAPO's chief representative to Cuba, the Caribbean, and Latin America, and from 1986 to 1989, he served as the SWAPO's permanent observer at the United Nations in New York and as the chief representative to North America.

 He was elected to the National Assembly of Namibia in 1990.
 He was deputy minister of Mines and Energy from 1990 to 1991, Minister of Fisheries and Marine Resources from 1991 to 1995, Minister of Finance from 1995 to 1996, and Minister of Agriculture, Water and Rural Development from 1996 to 2004.
 In 2005, Angula was appointed director-general of the National Planning Commission, where he was responsible for negotiating the Namibia- US Millennium Challenge Account Agreement worth $380 million US and supported programs implemented by US/Namibian Governments in the education, environment, and agricultural sectors.
 He was also responsible for negotiating with the World Bank and the Education and Training Sector Improvement Programs "ETSIP" Agreement.

 A vacancy on the SWAPO list in November 2007 opened up a seat in the National Assembly, and Angula was subsequently sworn in as a Member of Parliament again at the beginning of a parliamentary session on 22 November 2007.
 In April 2008, he was appointed Minister of Works and Transport and held this position until March 2010.
 Since leaving the government, Angula has embarked on various business activities.

 Angula is currently a member of SWAPO's central committee and politburo, and its secretary for the Department of Transportation.

 Angula was not re-elected to the National Assembly in the November 2009 parliamentary election and instead pursued a business career.
+He is running a fishing company.

 On Heroes' Day 2014, he was conferred the Most Brilliant Order of the Sun, Second Class.